OutSystems/docs-support/src/security/develop-secure-apps/csrf-attacks.md

 ## OutSystems built-in protection

-Protection against CSRF is shared between the client devices and the application implementation.
-Until recently, the most robust and generic form of protection was performed only at server side.
-It consists in including an anti-CSRF token within every or relevant requests:
+The most robust and generic form of CSRF protection is to perform server-side validation.
+It consists in including an anti-CSRF token, known as [Token Based Mitigation](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#token-based-mitigation), within every or relevant requests:

-* For traditional web applications the **osVisitor** cookie stores a token that protects against CSRF attacks.
-Find the token definition in [this article](https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Cookie_Usage_in_Web_Applications).
+* For traditional web applications the view state is signed with the osVisitor cookie.
+When performing requests (submit or ajax), the view state signature is matched against the osVisitor.
+Find the osVisitor definition in [this article](https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Cookie_Usage_in_Web_Applications).
-* Reactive web applications the **nr2<user\>** token protects against CSRF attacks.
-Find detailed information about the token [this article](https://success.outsystems.com/Documentation/11/Managing_the_Applications_Lifecycle/Secure_the_Applications/Configure_App_Authentication#Authentication_Cookies).
+* For reactive web applications the X-CSRFToken is extracted from the nr2<user\> cookie, and sent as a header on following requests.
+Find detailed information about nr2<user\> in [this article](https://success.outsystems.com/Documentation/11/Managing_the_Applications_Lifecycle/Secure_the_Applications/Configure_App_Authentication#Authentication_Cookies).

-However, the token by itself, doesn't provide full CSRF protection.

-A browser performing a request to any website, attaches cookies associated to the request url.
-To avoid this kind of scenarios, recent versions of the commonly used browsers started enforcing the usage of the SameSite cookie.

-This cookie defines whether all cookies should be sent to an external website or not.
-Whenever the cookie is absent, the browser default behavior is to not send the cookies unless there is a specific user interaction (for example, clicking a link or a button).

-The OutSystems generated apps don't set the cookie, hence inherit the default behavior, providing the expected CSRF protection.

 ## How to prevent CSRF attacks when developing APIs